blockchainer01/Figures_PoT/README.md

-# Deployment of M2PLab on Raspberry Pi
+# Deployment of M2PLab (Platform for running PoT) on Raspberry Pi

 # Ⅰ.Preparatory work